RFC 0001 — Version 1.0

 | Scope | UUID-based boundaries of a Working Set |

-| Synopsis | Compressed structural view of the full score |
+| Structural Index | Compressed global view of the score |

 End of Specification